-Once you've created your new view, you can name it, show/hide fields, filter out records, and order the records manually or through sorting.
-The attributes of a grid view that can be saved include:
+Once you've created your new view you can name it, show/hide fields on it, filter out records, and order the records manually or by sorting them.

 - Which records (rows) have been filtered